kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 any country specific extension of google search as well.
 The **search operators** always have to be written in English in order to be invoked.
 One can specify their value in another language though.

-**Disclaimer:** In some examples the timeframe for how old results are allowed to be is set to 1 year.
+**Disclaimer:** In some examples the time frame for how old results are allowed to be is set to 1 year.
 This can be seen in the examples with images showing the result list.
 This is chosen, as oftentimes results older than one year are irrelevant by now.
 The exception to this are queries that specify something that is not of a timely manner.
 This can be for example *stack overflow* questions and answers or topics that have relevant matches further back in the past, newspaper articles for example.
 This is relevant for reproducibility of results.